+For the purpose of detecting and localizing a possible change in the maximal coherence, we will construct a test on a sequence of summary statistics $\{V(m)\}_m$, where $V(m)$ is a function of the data matrix: $V(m)=V(\mathbb X(m))$.
+We elaborate on the form of the proposed summary statistic in Sec.
+III.
+Let $f_V^0$ and $f_V^1$ denote the pre-change and post-change distributions of $V(m)$, i.e., $f_{V(m)}=f_V^0$ for $m<\gamma$ and $f_{V(m)}=f_V^1$ for $m\geq\gamma$.
 At each time point $m$ the decision-maker decides to either stop sampling, declaring that the change has occurred, i.e., $m\geq \gamma$, or to continue sampling.
-The decision to stop at time $m$ is only a function of $(\mathbb{X}(1), \cdots, \mathbb{X}(m))$.
-Thus, the time at which the decision-maker decides to stop sampling is a stopping time for the matrix sequence $\{\mathbb{X}(m)\}$.
-The decision-maker's objective is to detect this change in distribution of the data matrices as quickly as possible, subject to a constraint on the false alarm rate.
+The decision to stop at time $m$ is only a function of $(V(1), \cdots, V(m))$.
+Thus, the time at which the decision-maker decides to stop sampling is a stopping time for the sequence $\{V(m)\}$.
+The decision-maker's objective is to detect the change in maximal correlation as quickly as possible, subject to a constraint on the false alarm rate.